Upon a contract of work being agreed, the following terms will apply:

 I honestly do not have the time nor inclination to do anything untoward with your data.

-It’s nothing personal; I’m sure your data is much more special than everyone else’s data out there, it’s just that I have stuff I need to get done and a small child who constantly wants to talk about trains.
+It’s nothing personal; I’m sure your data is much more special than everyone else’s data out there, it’s just that I have stuff I need to get done and two small children who relentlessly talk about football.
 Unless you specifically request otherwise, I will simply use your data for contractual obligations and reasons of a legitimate business interest.
 That’s it.

 WHO I AM